JetBrains/Qodana/topics/qodana-intellij-docker-readme.md

       jetbrains/qodana
    ```

 The `output-directory` will contain [all the necessary results](qodana-intellij-output.md#Basic+output).
 You can further tune the command as described in the [technical guide](qodana-intellij-docker-techs.md).

-   If you run the analysis several times in a row, make sure you've cleaned the results' directory before using it in `docker run` again.
+If you run the analysis several times in a row, make sure you've cleaned the results directory before using it in `docker run` again.

 ### Run analysis in CI

-- Use the following command as the task in generic Shell executor:
+- Use the following command as a task in a generic Shell executor:

    ```shell
        docker run --rm \